vivitilita/vivitilita/README.md

 ### Glad to see you here!
-🌱 New to GitHub 🤸‍♂️ I’m a junior data engineer @Sparta Global.
+🌱 I’m currently working as a Junior Data Engineer @Sparta Global.

 👩🏼‍💻 On my GitHub profile, you will find a collection of my personal projects. 📊 These projects showcase my skills in all things data and demonstrate my ability to work with large and complex data sets.

-☕️ Feel free to connect with me on GitHub and let's collaborate on data related projects! 🙌🏻 I am always looking for new opportunities to learn and grow my skills, and am open to feedback and suggestions.
+☕️ Let's connect! 🙌🏻 I am always looking for new opportunities to learn and grow my skills, and am open to feedback and suggestions.

 📝 Thanks for visiting my profile!
 I'm a work-in-progress learning and sharpening the following skills 👇🏻